AmazingAmpharos/OoT-Randomizer/README.md

 If you wish to run the script raw, clone this repository and either run ```Gui.py``` for a graphical interface or ```OoTRandomizer.py``` for the command line version.
 They both require Python 3.6+.
 This will be fully featured, but the seeds you generate will have different random factors than the bundled release.
-For usage of the GUI [NodeJS](https://nodejs.org/en/download/) (v12, with npm) will additionally need to be installed.
+To use the GUI, [NodeJS](https://nodejs.org/en/download/) (v12, with npm) will additionally need to be installed.
-The first time ```Gui.py``` is ran it will need to install necessary components, which could take a few minutes.
+The first time ```Gui.py``` is run it will need to install necessary components, which could take a few minutes.
 Subsequent instances will run much quicker.
 Built-in WAD injection is only supported on the website.
-To create a WAD from a seed created locally either use [gzinject](https://github.com/krimtonz/gzinject/tree/0.2.0) or output a patch file and run that through the website.
+To create a WAD from a seed created locally, either use [gzinject](https://github.com/krimtonz/gzinject/tree/0.2.0) or output a patch file and run that through the website.

 This randomizer requires The Legend of Zelda: Ocarina of Time version ```1.0 NTSC-US```.
 This randomizer includes an in-built decompressor, but if